 As you work to make your own investment plan, remember that your personal goals are the only goals that matter.
 If you keep the focus on making “good enough” decisions in these 7 areas and tune out the rest of the noise around you, you’ll be well on your way to making those goals a reality.

-Quick note: If you’d like more in-depth, step-by-step guidance through creating your investment plan, check out my book: Smart Investing for Your 20s and 30s.
+Quick note: If you’d like more in-depth, step-by-step guidance through creating your investment plan, check out the guide Investing Made Simple.